 Replace and delete data in your Tinybird Data Sources

 Sometimes, you need to delete or replace some of your data in Tinybird.
-Perhaps there was a bug in your application, a transient error in your operational database, or simply an evolution of requirements due to product or regulatory changes.
+Perhaps there was a bug in your app, a transient error in your operational database, or simply an evolution of requirements due to product or regulatory changes.

-It is not safe to replace data in the partitions where you are actively ingesting data.
+It's not safe to replace data in the partitions where you are actively ingesting data.
 You may lose the data inserted during the process.

 All operations on this page require a Token with the correct scope.
 In the code snippets, replace <your_token> by a Token whose scope is DATASOURCES:CREATE or ADMIN.